nus-mornin-lab/oxygenation_kc/README.md

 gcloud init

-Run the script sync_to_bq.sh to upload the current queries to the BigCloud server.
+Run the script sync_to_bq.sh in data-extraction to upload the current queries to the BigCloud server.